Lemon mint: planting, hardiness & usage

 Lemon mint care

-During the growing season, the soil around the lemon mint should always be slightly moist.
-In summer, it is therefore often necessary to water the plants in the garden regularly.
-Regular watering is even more important for lemon mint in pots, because the substrate dries out much faster there.
-Especially in the first year after planting, lemon mint is still dependent on frequent watering, as its root system is not yet fully developed.
+During the growing season, lemon mint likes constantly slightly moist soil.
+In summer, it is important to water them regularly.
+This is especially important for lemon mint in pots, as the soil in pots dries out much faster.
+Particularly in the first year after planting, lemon mint is dependent on frequent watering, as its root system is not yet fully developed.

 All Purpose Plant Food, 1.5kg